-Step Action 1 Display the Properties window ; select the 'Start > Desktop > Design > Properties' ribbon option.
-Also display the Diagram Toolbox ; select the 'Design > Diagram > Toolbox' ribbon option 2 Display the diagram on which the elements are to be created, in the Diagram View .
-To open the diagram, double-click on the diagram name in the Browser window .
-The diagram opens and the Toolbox is updated to display the categories of elements and relationships that are applicable to that type of diagram.
-3 In this example, we must change to the Requirements toolbox.
+Ste p Action 1 Display the Properties window; select the 'Start > All Windows > Design > Create > Properties' ribbon option.
+Also display the Diagram Toolbox; select the 'Design > Diagram > Toolbox' ribbon option.
+2 Display the diagram on which the elements are to be created, in the Diagram View.
+To open the diagram, double-click on the diagram name in the Browser window.
+The diagram opens and the Toolbox is updated to display the categories of elements and relationships that are applicable to this type of diagram.
+3 In this example, we must change to the Requirements Toolbox page.
 First, change to the 'Requirements' Perspective.
-Click on in the Toolbox window, choose 'Change Perspective', then choose 'Requirements Requirements'.
-Now, choose the Requirements toolbox page.
-Click on again and choose 'Requirements'.
-4 Click on the appropriate icon in the Toolbox to select the type of element to create (in this example, the Requirement element).
+Click on ≡ in the Toolbox window, choose 'Change Perspective', then choose 'Requirements Requirements'.
+Now, choose the Requirements Toolbox page.
+Click on ≡ again and choose 'Requirements'.
+4 Click on the appropriate icon on the Toolbox page to select the type of element to create (in this example, the Requirement element).
 The element type is highlighted in the Toolbox.
 5 Click on the diagram at the location where you want to place the element.
-Toolbox T X X Entropy Project Requirements Diagram Search P P Entropy Start Page Requirements X Requirements Requirement Requirement Feature Risk Direct The new element is created as a child of the Package that contains the diagram, and is placed onto the diagram at the cursor position.
-The element's initial details are displayed in the Properties window.
-6 Use the Properties window to define the element's name and other properties it should have.
+Toolbox THX Requirements Diagram Search Package Requirements (Start Page & Project Requirements X Requirements (Requirement 1) Feature Risk Direct The new element is created as a child of the Package that contains the diagram, and is placed onto the diagram at the cursor position.
+The element's initial details are displayed in the